The Victorian Government has banned all e-waste from going to landfill. You must not put any e-waste in any of your

 Recycling your e-waste

-There are 5 options for recycling your e-waste:
+There are several options for recycling your e-waste:

-- Drop off large items of e-waste (such as fridges, freezers, washing machine) at the Boroondara Recycling and Waste Centre, 648 Riversdale Road, Camberwell.
+- Drop off your e-waste (including large items such as fridges, freezers, washing machine) at the Boroondara Recycling and Waste Centre, 648 Riversdale Road, Camberwell.

 - Drop off e-waste at another council's e-waste collection point.
 Visit ewaste.vic.gov.au for more drop off locations.